ryanbynoe/Phishing_Analysis/README.md

 <br />
 First part of my phishing analysis was opening up a virtual box and booting up the good ol' virtual machine of Windows 10.
 I will be downloading the email and just in case of any accidents occurring, It will burn the virtual machine instead of my OS.

-Now I am putting on my Analyzing glasses and viewing the email at hand.
+Now I am putting on my analyzing glasses and viewing the email at hand.
 What do I notice?

 Let's take a look at the Subject line: “You have Won a Vikings Knife Set: CustomerID: 809325.
 The sender of the email is trying to grasp the attention of the recipient by saying I have won a prize.
 One red flag I noticed is the the “T” in customer is capitalized.
 An ID number is also provided in the subject line.